bwissal/alx-system_engineering-devops/0x00-shell_basics/README.md

 This folder represent many scripts:
-A script that print the absolute path name of the current working directory: pwd -P A script that Display the contents list of  current directory : ls A script that changes the working directory to the user’s home directory : cd A script that Display current directory contents in a long format : ls -l A script that Display current directory contents, including hidden files : ls -la
+A script that print the absolute path name of the current working directory A script that display the contents list of  current directory A script that changes the working directory to the user’s home directory A script that display current directory contents in a long format A script that display current directory contents, including hidden files A script that display current directory contents:Long format,with user and group IDs displayed numerically ,And hidden files